piti118/tsub/README.markdown

 If you want to use it as a module, then copy it to either your project or somewhere in your PYTHON_PATH.

 #Usage:
 There are two ways to use the script.
+Standalone or as a module in python code.
+##Standalone
 Use as standalone.
-The second argument a file that lists commands.
+The second argument a file that contains list of commands.

     tsub.py cmd